TRENT-OS/config_provisioning_tool/README.md

 # Config Provisioning Tool
-This tool will create a provisioned partition image that contains valid configuration data that can be used by the configuration service library.
+This tool will create a provisioned image that contains valid configuration data that can be used by the configuration service library.
-The data is first parsed from an XML file and in turn written to a partition image.
+The data is first parsed from an XML file and in turn written to the image file.

 ## Build
 The Config Provisioning Tool (cpt) can be built by calling the provided